pmahnke/mahnke-cocktails/recipe_processed/toronto_cocktail.md

 stars: 3
 base_spirits: "Rye, Fernet Branca"
 youtube: "fQfVijUec0A"
+description: "A classic Prohibition-era cocktail that tempers the spice of rye whiskey with the intensely bitter and herbal notes of Fernet Branca."
 excerpt: |
   The Mezcal Negroni is a smoky take on the classic Italian aperitivo.
 To make it, swap mezcal for gin, and stir with Campari and sweet vermouth.
 ---